 In September 2013, the Western Cape Government (WCG) created the “Walk4Health” initiative to promote a culture of health and wellness in the Western Cape.

-ideas42 and UCT applied insights from the behavioral sciences to design a friendly competition between several departments of the WCG offices, called Walk4Health.
-The goal was to make it both more salient and more enjoyable for people to be active while at work by promoting increased physical activity for improved health and introducing a competitive aspect to daily activities.
+The initiative was developed through a partnership between the WCG, ideas42, the Sports Science Institute of South Africa, the Heart and Stroke Foundation for South Africa, ICAS\HealthInSite e|Care, and the University of Cape Town (UCT). ideas42 and UCT applied behavioral insights to design the Walk4Health pilot, a friendly competition between several departments of the WCG offices.
+The goal was to make it both more salient and more enjoyable for people to be active at work by promoting physical activity and introducing a competitive aspect to daily activities.
 Participants wore a pedometer device that tracked their daily steps.
-Recognizing the power of social norms on small lifestyle choices in a group setting, we incorporated incentives for participation, timely feedback via personal pedometers, and gamification to generate sustained attention within the teams into the challenge pilot.
-A public leaderboard was announced and tracked weekly, enabling participants to compare their progress to that of others and motivate them to stay on track and climb higher in the rankings.
-Each team also had Wellness Ambassadors to their respective government departments that would serve as a model for other employees to take up healthy habits and more active daily routines.
+A public leaderboard was announced and tracked weekly, enabling participants to compare their steps to their coworkers’ progress and motivating them to stay on track and climb higher in the rankings.
+Recognizing the power of social norms on small lifestyle choices in a group setting, we incorporated incentives for participation, timely feedback via the personal pedometers, and gamification to sustain attention.
+Each team also had Wellness Ambassadors to their respective government departments who served as models for other employees to adopt healthy habits and active daily routines.